Photography by:

 Conferences and posters:

-Fiona Els, Laven Naidoo, Yashena Naidoo, Boitumelo Mokgoja, Cher Petersen, Phemelo Mahamuza, Emmanuel Phalane, Nosihle Sithandiwe Msomi, Mokgaetji Macheke, Chinwe Iwu-Jaja, Gillian Maree, Kerrigan McCarthy (June 2023).
+Fiona Els, Laven Naidoo, Yashena Naidoo, Boitumelo Mokgoja, Cher Petersen, Phemelo Mahamuza, Emmanuel Phalane, Nosihle Sithandiwe Msomi, Mokgaetji Macheke, Chinwe Iwu-Jaja, Gillian Maree, Kerrigan McCarthy (August 2023).
 "Determining the impact of socio-economic conditions on SARS-CoV-2 burden of disease in Gauteng Province, South Africa using wastewater-based epidemiology".
-Wastewater based epidemiology Research Coordination Network Wastewater surveillance Annual Meeting, 2 August 2023.
+Wastewater-based epidemiology Research Coordination Network Wastewater surveillance Annual Meeting, 2 August 2023.
 Virtual poster presentation.

 Fiona Els, Laven Naidoo, Yashena Naidoo, Boitumelo Mokgoja, Cher Petersen, Phemelo Mahamuza, Emmanuel Phalane, Nosihle Sithandiwe Msomi, Mokgaetji Macheke, Chinwe Iwu-Jaja, Gillian Maree, Kerrigan McCarthy (June 2023).
 "Determining the impact of socio-economic conditions on SARS-CoV-2 burden of disease in Gauteng Province, South Africa using wastewater-based epidemiology".
 Clinic on Meaningful Modeling of Epidemiological Data, 27 June 2023.
 Poster presentation.
 Muizenberg, Cape Town.